Perdiz Selvática

 Vocalization

-Call: The Tawny-faced Quail's primary vocalization is a series of clear, whistled notes that are often described as melodious and distinctive.
-The call of the Tawny-faced Quail is typically a repeated series of whistles or whistled phrases that can vary in pitch, duration, and intensity.
+Call: The Tawny-faced Quail's vocalization is a series of clear, whistled notes that are often described as melodious and distinctive.
+The call of the Tawny-faced Quail consists of a repeated series of whistles or whistled phrases that can vary in pitch, duration, and intensity.
 These calls are used by both males and females for communication within the flock, signaling presence, coordinating movements, and potentially attracting mates.

 Whistle Patterns: The whistle patterns of the Tawny-faced Quail can be complex and may include ascending or descending notes, trills, or modulations.
 Males may produce more elaborate and prolonged whistle patterns during the breeding season as part of courtship displays or to establish their presence in the territory.
 The whistles of the Tawny-faced Quail can carry over distances in the dense vegetation of their habitat, allowing for effective communication among individuals.